craig-sd/san-diego/src/plans/plan.md

 ## Restaurants

 * Convoy street - Cluster of asian restaurants and other businesses.
 It's fun to go there, pick out a place, and enjoy.
 Some good options described [here](https://www.sandiego.org/campaigns/creative-communities/convoy-district.aspx).
-If you go here we recommend you have desert at Somisomi *(Nutella inside)*.
+If you go here we recommend you have desert at Somisomi *(Nutella inside)* or MNGO cafe [#mngocafe](https://www.instagram.com/mngocafe/?hl=en).
 <img src="../../images/somisomi.jpeg" width="600" />

 ## Breakfast Restaurants